fluentfuture/md/Using-spies.md

   }
 }
 ```
 While it requires a bit of code in the FakeScheduledExecutorService class, we get to extract orthogonal logic out of the tests so that tests stay clean and easy to understand.
-And in reality, the fake will be reused by many different tests in the test class.
+In reality, the fake tends to be reused by many different tests in the test class, so it's well worth it.

-It's worth noting that the class being spied is allowed to be non-static innner class of the test class, which enables it to read state from other fields, in this case, the clock object.
-Using this technique, we make the two objects working together seamlessly.
+It's worth noting that the class being spied is allowed to be non-static innner class of the test class, which enables it to read state from other fields (in this case, the clock object).
+Using this technique, we make the executor and the clock working together seamlessly.

 ## Dummy objects